 How Technology Is Helping Modernise Logistics in India

 The widespread penetration of smart and integrated solutions is driving the logistics industry towards a new dawn.
-Whether it is the data available from TPMS Sensors or real-time dynamic routing – every bit of technology changes how the modern-day truck driver operates in the field.
-So what are the ways in which technology is modernising the transport sector?
+Whether the data is available from TPMS Sensors or real-time dynamic routing, every bit of technology changes how the modern-day truck driver operates in the field.
+So what are the ways in which technology is modernizing the transport sector?
 Let’s take a look!

 Routing is everything when it comes to connecting point A to point B.

 Fleet managers and operators can leverage the power of dynamic routing to adjust their path according to factors like weather, traffic, etc. In addition to trimming out the extra miles, dynamic routing can also accommodate other requirements, such as planning a pit stop or a visit to the mechanic for when, say, the truck tyre pressure indicators display an anomaly.

 Dynamic routing makes fleet management easier and cuts down on any time or fuel wastage.

 Real-Time Sensors and IoT

 Smart tyre sensors and other peripheral devices can capture critical data and allow the driver to make data-driven decisions within seconds.
 Drivers can receive alerts on the shock and tilt of the load levels, pressure intrusion detection, etc. Furthermore, they can also share or extract these inputs from the sensor-driven IoT network to function cohesively with the rest of the fleet.